 Hoodoo Rates and Fees:

-Hoodoo Programs will run from January 13th – March 31st.
+Hoodoo Programs will run from December 26, 2024 to March 30, 2025.
 Lessons will be offered weekly, Thursday – Sunday.
 Transportation will be provided from the Willamette Valley on Friday and Sunday (if needed), for Alpine Adventures.

 Half Day Lessons: $80